Product Review: Turmeric and Curcumin Supplements and Spices

 One well designed study found turmeric powder better than placebo for symptoms of indigestion.
 In this study, 116 participants took either a placebo or 500 mg of turmeric four times daily for seven days.
 Eighty-seven (87%) percent of the people who took turmeric reported improvement compared to 53% of the placebo group (Thamlikitkul, J Med Assoc Thai 1981).

 Some small, but well-designed, studies have found curcumin helpful to people with ulcerative colitis.
-In one study, 50 people with active, mild to moderate ulcerative colitis not responsive to standard therapy with 5ASA were given 1.5 grams of curcumin twice a day (3 grams per day of curcumin) or placebo for one month with continued 5ASA treatment.
+In one study, 50 people with active, mild to moderate ulcerative colitis not responsive to standard therapy with 5-ASA were given 1.5 grams of curcumin twice a day (3 grams per day of curcumin) or placebo for one month with continued 5-ASA treatment.
 At week four, none of the patients who received placebo achieved remission, while a startling 53.8% of those receiving curcumin did.
 Adverse events were rare and comparable between the two groups.
 The curcumin used was Cur-Cure™ (Bara Herbs, Israel), a 95% pure curcumin preparation (Lang, Clin Gatroenterol Hepatol 2015).
 Another well-designed study found that curcumin, in addition to conventional medications, was better than placebo for maintaining remission in people with ulcerative colitis.
 During the six months of this study with 89 participants, those treated with one gram of curcumin twice daily had fewer relapses than the people who took placebo (Hanai, Clin Gastroenterol Hepatol 2006).
-A very small pilot study also suggested a benefit with curcumin in treating ulcerative proctitis and Crohn's disease (Holt, Digestive Diseases and Sciences 2005).
+However, adding a lower dose of curcumin (450 mg daily) to treatment with 5-ASA (also called mesalamine) (2,400 mg daily) for two months was no better than adding a placebo to the 5-ASA treatment in terms of mucosal healing and remission in men and women with mild to moderate ulcerative colitis (Kedia, World J Gastrointest Pharmacol Ther 2017).
+A very small pilot study suggests a benefit with curcumin in treating ulcerative proctitis and Crohn's disease (Holt, Digestive Diseases and Sciences 2005).

 The results of human studies using turmeric for treating gastric or duodenal ulcers conflict.
 At least two studies found no benefit while a third found that turmeric improved symptoms.
 Additionally, while some animal research suggests that turmeric might help prevent ulcers, other animal research suggests that turmeric might increase the risk of ulcers.